cd34/apex/docs/source/options.rst

 apex.email_message_text = apex.lib.libapex.EmailMessageText
   OPTIONAL, dotted class notation containing replacement message text

+apex.email_report_recipients =
+  OPTIONAL, specifies a list of recipients who are notified by email when a registration activity occurs.

+apex.email_report_prefix =
+  OPTIONS, prepend the subject line of an email report with the specified string.
+Only applicable when email_report_recipients is set.

 apex.use_request_factory = true
   OPTIONAL, use apex's default request factory